 06 The technical picture

-The index has now printed a fresh intraday high at 10,918.76, edging above the recent cluster around 10,821 that had marked the ceiling — turning that zone into the first line of support to watch on any pullback.
+The index has now printed a fresh intraday high at 10,918.76, edging above the recent cluster around 10,821 that had marked the ceiling.
+That turns the old zone into the first line of support to watch on any pullback.

-Above, the 2026 high of 11,721, set on 28 January, remains the reference for how far this run can extend before it looks fully priced.
+Above, the 2026 high of 11,721, set on 28 January, remains the reference.
+It shows how far this run can extend before it looks fully priced.

 With the ECH proxy at 39.66 and still 15% below its own 52-week high, the offshore view is of a market advancing without yet being stretched.